PSY8078 : Sport and Exercise Psychology Project

 The project is intended to test the ability of students to conduct a substantial independent project of postgraduate research in an area of interest to them.
 It allows them to demonstrate their skills in planning and organising their work, discovering and evaluating relevant materials, seeking out an appropriate methodology, considering ethical issues, collecting data rigorously and effectively and presenting their findings in a structured and analytical manner.
 It also allows them to demonstrate that they have acquired specialised knowledge in their area of research.

 The module will also afford students the opportunity for formative practice and feedback.
-Students will gain written formative feedback on their ethics application prior to submission.
+In their proposal, students will be required to complete an ethics section discussing key ethical issues from which they will receive written formative feedback prior to submission.
 Students will also have the opportunity to submit and gain tutor feedback on plans of their project sections (Intended Knowledge Outcome 1, 2, 3, & 4; Intended Skill Outcome 1-7).

 Reading Lists